 My route started in Toronto (650 kilometres) direct via highway to Sarnia, It’s about a three-hour ride.
 You of course can plan various country back roads instead.
 It’s easy after arriving in Sarnia, just join along County Road #33 south all the way to Wallaceburg.
 Along the way you’ll have many stops to enjoy including opting for a short ferry ride over to the USA- readily available at the little town of Sombra.

 Cruising along the St. Clair River is best done from North to South.
 This way you’ll be on the same side as the St. Clair River’s shores for safe waterfront viewing.
-This also makes it easier at short notice, to pull in to one of the outlook parks.
+This also makes it easier to pull in to one of the outlook parks.

 Your “ride and see” to do list will include, culinary delights, notable attractions, beaches, unique shops, or hop on a boat cruise.